rabbitmq/rabbitmq-website/site/lazy-queues.md

 Only the first **20** messages below the `queue_index_embed_msgs_below` value will be loaded into memory on node startup.
 In this scenario, messages will use **21KB** of system memory, and queue process will use another **32KB** of system memory.
 The total system memory required for the queue process to finish starting is **53KB**.

+### Mirroring of Lazy Queues

+When enabling [automatic queue mirroring](/ha.html#unsynchronised-mirrors), consider the expected on disk data set of the queues involved.
+Queues with a sizeable data set (say, tens of gigabytes or more) will have to replicate it to the newly added mirror(s), which can put a significant load on cluster resources such as network bandwidth and disk I/O. This is a common scenario with lazy queues, for example.